-what's new in august
+what's new in SEPTEMBER

-End of summer sale 35% off all
+End of summer sale CONTINUES

 bates family farm goat milk lotions

 citronella candles and Mad mats

 One of the most popular varieties of red-twig dogwood, ‘Ivory Halo’ is special for several reasons.
 It is noted for its compact size (although it’s not a “dwarf”) reaching 4-6’ tall and wide.
 ‘Ivory Halo’ has beautiful variegated foliage, with its light green leaves edged in a creamy white.
 Tiny white flowers in spring give way to bluish-white fruit in summer.
 Fall leaf color is variable, but can range from salmon-pink to shades of purple and red.
 Perhaps the most notable outstanding feature of this multi-stemmed shrub is the bright red winter stems which are very showy against the white winter snow.
 Typically, new growth produces the best fall color, so with regular pruning, you will have a neat and tidy shrub with plenty of winter interest!
 Stems are a great addition to winter arrangements, complimenting cut greens, cones, and berries.
 Plant ‘Ivory Halo’ dogwood in full sun to part shade where you can best view the show-stopping winter color.